fmoliveira/delightful-fediverse-apps/watchlist-for-activitypub-apps.md

 * [Numa](https://github.com/numaverse/numaverse-gateway/issues/3) - built on Ethereum blockchain but intended to federate with AP.
 No commits since April 2018.
 No reply on issue about AP compatibility testing from May 8.
 Homepage now a spam site.

 * [Osada](https://framagit.org/zot/osada) - Osada was a full featured social network application running under the ActivityPub protocol.
 It also communicated with and inter-operated with servers on the Zot6 network.
-Abandoned by the developers in March 2019.
+Abandoned by the developers in March 2019 (**Update**: Recent activity Aug 2020, moved to [Codeberg](https://codeberg.org/zot/osada)).

 * [Pylodon](https://github.com/rowanlupton/pylodon) - Flask-based (Python) ActivityPub server , [source code also on GitLab](https://gitlab.com/rowanlupton/pylodon), no updates on either repo for about a year, nor on their [Smilodon client app](https://github.com/rowanlupton/smilodon).